nickhutchinson/cmake-toolkit/Readme.md

 - More robust testing

 ## General functions
-### CTCheckBuildDirectorySanityOrDie
+### CTInit
-    CTCheckBuildDirectorySanityOrDie()
+    CTInit([options...])
+Call this in your top-most CMakeLists.txt file to perform some sanity checks.
+You may optionally disable a check by passing its corresponding option.

+We support the following options:
+- ALLOW_EMPTY_BUILD_TYPE: don't enforce a default "Debug" build type if none is set.
-Ensures that the user is doing an out-of-source build—i.e. that *CMAKE_SOURCE_DIR* is not the same as *CMAKE_BINARY_DIR*—and aborts if this is not the case.
-Unfortunately, even if you include this as early as possible in your topmost CMakeLists.txt file, CMake will still clutter the source folder with a small amount of flotsam and jetsam if the user attempts an in-source build, but it's better than nothing.
+- ALLOW_IN_SOURCE_BUILDS: by default, we enforce out-of-source builds, i.e. that *CMAKE_SOURCE_DIR* is not the same as *CMAKE_BINARY_DIR*, and we abort early if this is not the case.

-### CTSanitiseBuildType
-    CTSanitiseBuildType()

-Ensures that *CMAKE_BUILD_TYPE* is not empty; sets it to *Debug* if it is.
+- OSX_ALLOW_UNSAFE_ASSERTMACROS: OS X has a very problematic header called AssertMacros.h that defines a set of unprefixed macros like `check()` and `verify()`.
+These often cause conflicts, and a series of bizarre compiler errors.
+By default, we disable the unprefixed versions.

 ## Platform Checks
 ### CTCheckDecls